Together, We Can

 H2HC convenes organizations across industries to have candid conversations about systemic injustice.
 Together, we can help each other excel in our fields and create a healthier world through relationship.
 Fostering connections that matter through convening is a key H2HC priority that we believe will lead to innovative solutions to our most difficult problems.

 H2HC promotes models, programs, and ideas that advance food security and positive health outcomes.
 Our Mobilizing Health Care for a Hunger Free Massachusetts grant program is a great example of H2HC’s desire to promote grassroots organizations and innovative, community-based interventions to reduce food insecurity and promote health through nutrition.

 In 2017, Mark McGowan, then President of Stop & Shop and a member of The Greater Boston Food Bank board of directors, attended a meeting.
 The Director of Health and Research shared her team’s work on the connection between the health and hunger.
 She shared how reliable access to and consumption of healthy, commonsense foods can have a transformational effect on chronic health conditions, like heart disease and type 2 diabetes.

 Mark was inspired by what was shared that day, which spearheaded discussions around ways Stop & Shop could partner with GBFB to address the “upstream” causes of hunger.

 H2HC is a cross-sector initiative of “unusual suspects” who are dedicated to reducing the health consequences of hunger.
-The Collaboratory engages advocates, leaders, and experts to create and leverage connections that contribute to raising awareness about and eventually eradicating hunger-related health issues.
+H2HC engages advocates, leaders, and experts to create and leverage connections that contribute to raising awareness about and eventually eradicating hunger-related health issues.